InterNetX/domainstudio-multiplexer/README.md

 ### Installing for Development and Testing

 Git clone and pip install all requirements.
-A redis installation is necessary in order to test modifications, you can accomplish this by running just the redis docker image.
+A Redis installation is necessary to test modifications, you can accomplish this by running just the Redis docker image.

 ```
-cd redis
+cd Redis
 docker build -t redis .
 docker run -p 6379:6379 redis
 ```
-Alternatively just clone the project and run:
+Alternatively, just clone the project and run:

 ```
 docker-compose up --build --force-recreate